Derek Brown (mixologist)

 Derek Brown (born September 21, 1974) is an American entrepreneur, writer, and bartender.
-He owns the bars Columbia Room, The Passenger, Mockingbird Hill, Eat the Rich, and Southern Efficiency in Washington, D.C.
-Brown serves on the board of directors for the Museum of the American Cocktail and is the Chief Spirits Advisor for the National Archives Foundation.
-Brown also teaches seminars on the importance of alcohol in shaping society.
+He owned the bars Columbia Room, The Passenger, Mockingbird Hill, Eat the Rich, and Southern Efficiency in Washington, D.C.
+Brown is a Distinguished Fellow at Catholic University's Ciocca Center for Principled Entrepreneurship.

 Early life

 Brown was born in Washington D.C. and grew up in Olney, Maryland.
 He lived briefly in Charleston, South Carolina and Atlanta, Georgia before returning to the D.C. area to attend George Mason University.
-Throughout high school (at Sherwood High School) he was a part of the Washington, D.C. punk scene.

 Career

 Beginnings

-Brown began bartending in 2000 at Adams Morgan bar Rocky's before moving on to Chef Frank Ruta's Palena and becoming interested in wine.
+Brown began bartending in 2000 at Rocky's, a bar in the Adams Morgan neighborhood of Washington D.C., before moving on to Chef Frank Ruta's Palena and becoming interested in wine.
 He started working at Michel Richard's Citronelle under the tutelage of sommelier Mark Slater and then moved on to work alongside Chef Johnny Monis as the sommelier at restaurant Komi and was included in Wine & Spirits magazine's 2007 Top 5 New Sommeliers in America.
 While at Komi, Brown was a founder of the underground cocktail club Hummingbird to Mars that operated out of Bourbon in Adams Morgan.

 He returned to the bar full-time in 2008.
-He worked alongside owners Ian and Eric Hilton to open speakeasy The Gibson on the 14th Street Corridor in Washington D.C. which served classic cocktails.
+He worked alongside owners Ian and Eric Hilton to open the speakeasy The Gibson on the 14th Street Corridor in Washington, D.C., which served classic cocktails.

 The Passenger and Columbia Room

 In 2009, restaurateur Paul Ruppert approached Brown about opening a bar in a space adjacent to the Warehouse Theatre.
 Brown brought his brother Tom Brown on board, a bartender at wine bar Cork at the time, and they decided to turn the space into two projects.
 The first was The Passenger, which opened in November 2009.
-Designed to be a wine bar where customers could sip burgundy while listening to the band Fugazi, it opened with a wine list but no cocktail list.
-The brothers decided that if someone wanted to order a cocktail, it would be much easier to talk through their preferences than have the guest read a list of ingredients that gave an inaccurate indication of what the cocktail would taste like.
-Soon the wine list disappeared and The Passenger became a full swing cocktail bar, without a cocktail menu (though in later years, the bar did maintain a list of daily specials).
 The Passenger is named after the Iggy Pop song of the same name.

-In March 2010 they opened the Brown's Columbia Room, a 10-seat cocktail location in the back of The Passenger.
-Also without a cocktail menu, Columbia Room focuses on a tasting menu that combines seasonal ingredients, classic cocktails, and attention to craftsmanship.
+In March 2010, they opened the Brown's Columbia Room, a 10-seat cocktail location in the back of The Passenger.
+Columbia Room focuses on a tasting menu that combines seasonal ingredients, classic cocktails, and attention to craftsmanship.